 The footage you can expect when recording in this way will have the following specs:

 Again, to get the best resolution you will need to follow the chart: use an HD camera, turn on Full HD, limit the amount of participants, and make sure to set the application to full-screen mode.

 Now that you know how to record using Zoom, it's important to have good equipment.

 This includes webcams that shoot HD, mics that multiply audio quality, and lights that will give you perfect exposure.

 Here are our suggestions, including many products that we use in-house at Filmkraft.
 Note: As an Amazon Associate, Filmkraft earns from qualifying purchases.
 If you click on the links and make a purchase, we may earn a small commission at no added cost to you.

-As one of our readers (Mr. Dewey) mentioned in the comments below, a higher quality webcam can make all the difference in the world.
+A higher quality webcam can make all the difference in the world.
 Here are our top three choices: